Yelp/yelp-android/README.md

 ## Usage

 ### Basic usage
-This library uses an API object to query against the API.
-Make an API object by using `YelpAPIFactory` to create a `YelpAPI` with your API keys.
+This library uses an `YelpAPI` object to query against the API.
+Make an `YelpAPI` object by using `YelpAPIFactory` with your API keys.
 ```
 YelpAPIFactory apiFactory = new YelpAPIFactory(consumerKey, consumerSecret, token, tokenSecret);
 YelpAPI yelpAPI = apiFactory.createAPI();
 ```

 ### [Search API](http://www.yelp.com/developers/documentation/v2/search_api)
-Once you have a `YelpAPI` object you can use `search` to generate a `Call` object which makes a request to the Search API.
+Once you have a `YelpAPI` object you can use the `search` function to generate a `Call` object which makes a request to the Search API.

 The general params and locale options should be passed to the method as a `Map<String, String>`.
 The full list of parameters can be found in the [Search API Documentation](https://www.yelp.com/developers/documentation/v2/search_api).